MaziFebechi/alx-system_engineering-devops/0x00-shell_basics/README.md

+Learning Objectives

+What does RTFM mean?

+What is a Shebang

 Write a script that prints the absolute path name of the current working directory.

 Display the contents list of your current directory.